Strategic Alignment Grant

 Application Deadline: Deadline for Letter of Intent

-Letters of intent must be completed and submitted electronically as a PDF file by 12:00 pm Central Time on August 31, 2023 via survey monkey here.
-Letter of intent should include the following information:
+Letters of intent must be completed and submitted electronically as a PDF file by 12:00 pm Central Time on August 15, 2024 via SurveyMonkey.
+The Letter of intent should include the following information:

 • Descriptive title of the proposed project